The 6 best curlers for short hair – rated and reviewed by our beauty experts

 Reasons to avoid

-As with all best ghd straighteners, the ghd Creative Curl Wand gets top marks for design and versatility.
-The sleek tapered barrel can create countless styles on short hair—from loose wavy hairstyles to bouncy curls.
+As we expect from the best ghd straighteners, the ghd Creative Curl Wand gets top marks for design and versatility.
+The sleek tapered barrel can create near-countless styles on short hair – from loose wavy hairstyles to bouncy curls.
 “Tapered wands will give you different curl size options in one product,” confirms Jason Collier, A-list hairstylist and Bblonde brand educator.
-To create tight curls, wrap short hair around the end of the barrel.
-And for a beachy, undone style, I found that the base of the barrel works best.
+To create tight curls, wrap short hair around the end of the barrel, while for a beachy, undone style, I found that the base of the barrel works best.

-Styles aside, the high-tech tool boasts something called ceramic tri-zone technology which ensures that the hair is exposed to the optimum styling temperature (185°C) at all times.
-Oh, and to reach said optimum temperature, it takes just 25 seconds.
-In fact, from start to finish, I found that the entire styling process took no longer than 10-minutes.
+Styles aside, the high-tech tool also boasts something called ceramic tri-zone technology which ensures that the hair is exposed to the optimum styling temperature (185°C) at all times.
+Oh, and reaching said optimum temperature takes just 25 seconds.
+In fact, from start to finish, the entire process took me no longer than 10 minutes.
 A big tick!

-I also love the protective cool tip that allows for more control when curling—this is extremely useful for styling short hair.
+I also loved that the protective cool tip gave me more control when curling – extremely useful when styling short hair.
 And while there’s no variable temperature control, I found that these curlers quickly deliver impressive curls on shorter styles that lasted throughout the day.

 Specifications